-There are butterflies in your stomach and you start to feel weightless.
-Your legs feel a little numb and you don’t feel like moving.
-Your hands slowly start to sweat and you’ve given up on wiping them off on your uniform/jersey.
-You start to feel like your stomach just flipped and you need to hurl.
-Your heart is beating very rapidly.
-You feel your muscles tightening up as game time gets closer and closer.
+There are butterflies in your stomach and you feel weightless.
+Weak.
+Your legs feel numb and you don’t feel like moving.
+Your hands sweat and you give up on wiping them off on your jersey.
+Your heart races.
+Your muscles tighten.
 You start to wonder about what is going on and if it will ever stop.
-Your focus is off the road and you already forgot what the game plan was.
-More importantly, these physiological actions affect your play and getting benched is a distinct possibility.
+Your focus is off the road and you have already forgotten the game plan.

 Most would just say that these feelings are normal and that you can’t do anything about it.
 But they would be wrong, at least partially.
-In sports psychology, all of the above symptoms are considered signs of performance anxiety and performance anxiety is indeed very normal.
-However, plenty can be done about its symptoms.
+All of the above symptoms are signs of performance anxiety and performance anxiety is indeed very normal.
+However, plenty can be done to manage its symptoms.
 All of these signs are telling you that your body is gearing up for competition.
 It is getting ready.
 Your body is moving into a fight-or-flight response and your adrenaline is pumping.
 Performance anxiety is a very normal bodily function and it can actually be extremely beneficial.
 The reason there is a bad rap around it is because people do not know how to “tame” or “control” it per se.
 Those who can control their performance anxiety normally see increases in performance.

 There are many things that can lead to performance anxiety in athletes.
 Yes, it is normal for the body to enter fight-or-flight mode, but there are many variables that can contribute to the amount of performance anxiety an athlete experiences.
 Ohuruogu, Jonathan, and Ikenchekwu (2016) believe that performance anxieties can arise from three origins: the personal, the motivational, and the environmental.
 Personal characteristics seem to play the largest role because performance anxiety is happening within ourselves.
 There are a number of personal factors that can play into anxiety levels.
 For example, an introvert may have a tougher time heading into a performance because they may tend to be more shy and secluded.
 The same can occur if an extrovert were to be doing a task that is very intimate or quiet.
 Sports with this style would be those such as golf, tennis, or darts.